16 Redstone Parade NE

 The most common mistake Calgary sellers make is listing before they've answered the three questions that determine every outcome: What is my home realistically worth in this week's market?
 What does it need before going on MLS?
 And what will I actually keep after all selling costs?

 Don's pre-listing review covers all three.
 It starts with a comparative market analysis that goes beyond a summary of recent solds - it identifies the specific listings buyers in your price range are comparing yours against today, and explains where your home sits in that competitive set.
 It includes a preparation priority list that focuses on the items most likely to protect your price, not a renovate-everything approach.
-And it includes a seller net sheet that estimates your net proceeds under both a traditional commission model and the 2 Percent Realty structure, so you can make a clear financial decision before committing to a listing agreement.
+And it includes a seller savings sheet that estimates your selling costs and commission savings under both a traditional commission model and the 2 Percent Realty structure, so you can make a clear financial decision before committing to a listing agreement.

 What selling actually looks like